Thomas Harrison House (Harrisonburg, Virginia)

 Thomas Harrison House is a historic home located at Harrisonburg, Virginia.
-USA.
-It was built in 1750 and is a 1½-story, two bay by one bay, coursed limestone vernacular dwelling.
+It was built between 1790 and 1800 and is a 1½-story, two bay by one bay, coursed limestone vernacular dwelling.
 It has a gable roof and was built over a spring, which is accessible in the basement.
-It is the oldest house in Harrisonburg and its builder is regarded as the town's founder.
+It is the oldest house in Harrisonburg and its namesake is regarded as the town's founder.

 It was listed on the National Register of Historic Places in 1973.
+Until 2018, it was believed that the building was built around 1750 by Thomas Harrison, however recent studies determined it was built after 1790.
+In 2018, the City of Harrisonburg partnered with the Margaret Grattan Weaver Institute of Regional Culture at Bridgewater College to restore the building.
+Led by James Madison University professor Carole Nash, the research term determined the structure was actually built no earlier than 1790, after Thomas Harrison died; subsequently, the team concluded that Harrison neither built nor ever lived in the structure that shares his name.